-Economics deals with issues related to man's pursuit of prosperity: how can someone optimally provide goods and services, i.e., with the least possible sacrifice of resources.
+Economics deals with issues related to the pursuit of prosperity: what is the best possible way to provide goods and services, i.e., utilizing the smallest possible number of resources.
 Businesses play an important role in the economy, producing goods and services and selling them to consumers at a certain price.
 Consumers have the necessary purchasing power through the income they earn in businesses.
 Business economics is the part of economics that focuses on the economic activity within businesses.